groupoasys/Comparison_non_linear_solvers/README.md

 The next step consists of running the optimization problem for the different solvers enumerated in the previous three lists.
-Since the optimization problems we are considering in this repo are (highly) non linear, they may stuck at local optimal.
+Since the optimization problems we are considering in this repo are (highly) non linear, they may be stuck at local optimal.
 Hence, a multistart approach is applied in which the same problem is run several times starting from different initial solutions, randomly chosen from the feasible region.
 The number of runs at the multistart is defined by the user.

-The objective value and the computational time will be used as measure of performance.
+The objective value and the computational time will be used as measures of performance.
 Particularly, we provide the average, the maximum and minimum of all the objective values obtained after running the multistart, as well as the average, the maximum and minimum value of the computational time.
 The results of each optimization problem are summarized in a table which, apart of the performance values previously mentioned, includes extra information such as the name of the problem, if the Neos Server